Updated September 18, 2020.

 It had a domed top.
 I wanted the finished piece to be rectangular.
 To do so, I just took an extra-fine marker made for fabric (Pigma Microns are my favorite) and extended the top side first to near the sides, then extended the sides to near the top.
-Finally I joined the sides.
+Finally, I joined the sides.

 Depending on the stitch and color of your background, you may want to color your new canvas areas.
 The critical aspect of doing this is to find a color close to the needed background color.
 It’s not necessary, but the darker the background color, the more important it is to do this.

-For this you need either acrylic paint or markers made for fabric.
+For this, you need either acrylic paint or markers made for fabric.
 If you aren’t an artist you may find craft paints or Copic markers your best choice.
 Craft paints are inexpensive and because many companies make them, there are many colors available.
 Copic markers are alcohol-based markers often used to draw Manga.
 They come in a wide variety of colors and can be blended.
 They are also translucent so you can do several layers to make the color darker.